-WISH Academy has thriving Honors, AP, and Dual-Enrollment programs.
+WISH Academy has thriving Honors, Advanced Placement, and Dual-Enrollment programs.
 49% of all students and 66% of all seniors take at least one Honors and/or AP class, elevating their academic progress and challenging themselves to accomplish all they can take each day.

 At WISH Academy, all courses with an honors designation count as an additional grade point value in the school’s GPA calculation.
 Private universities recognize all WISH Academy Honors courses.
 When calculating a student’s UC/CSU GPA to determine if the student meets or exceeds the minimum GPA required by the UC/CSU school, the number of designated honors courses receiving the additional grade points is limited to eight semesters.
 Students may complete more than eight semesters of honors coursework, with a maximum of eight extra points included in the UC/CSU GPA.